-Take this viking tour to walk in the footsteps of the past!
+Take this Viking tour to walk in the footsteps of the past!

 Ribe Viking Center

 Arsunda is an area best known for its locally sourced iron.
-A lesser known attraction is the recreated viking farm, Årsjögård.
-The iron resources no doubt contributed to the livelihood of viking tribes and made this an ideal place to settle.
-This is most likely why the locals here have constructed a settlement reminiscent of their culture as long as 1000 years ago.
+A lesser known attraction is the recreated Viking farm, Arjogard.
+The iron resources no doubt contributed to the livelihood of Viking tribes and made this an ideal place to settle.
+This is most likely why the locals here have constructed a settlement reminiscent of their culture going back as long as 1000 years ago!

-Viking Ship Museum Oslo
+The Viking Ship Museum Oslo

 Do you want to see more about Scandinavia?